 Interested in becoming a Councillor and nominating for this year’s local government elections for 21 October 2017.
 Then check out some important information you will need to know.

 The Western Australian Local Government Association (WALGA) has produced a web-based seminar (webinar) for individuals considering becoming councillors.

-- About local government
+- overview of local government

-- Elected member roles and responsibilities
+- roles and responsibilities of Council and Councillors

 Links to Information for Prospective Councillors